sgorgun/uml-design-basics/README.md

 }
 ```

-A static method may access a static field or other member without using a class name.
+A static method may access a static field or another member without using a class name.

 Example 4.3.
 Accessing a static field in a static method without using a class name.